Understanding No-Hit or -1 Credit Scores and Steps to Build Your Credit Profile

-If you would like to build your own credit history and get yourself a credit score, you will have to begin by taking a loan or a credit card and use it effectively over some time.
+If you would like to build your own credit history and get yourself a credit score, you will have to begin by taking a loan or a credit card and use it effectively over time.
 Here are a few simple ways by which you can build a credit history:

 1. Apply for a Credit Card with your Existing Bank: